fitnr/SublimeDataConverter/readme.md

 ### Without Package Control or Git
 Click `Download Zip` above to download the package.
 Unzip it, rename the folder "DataConverter" and move it into your Sublime Text 2 packages directory (*Preferences > Browse Packages* in the application menu).

+## Limitations

+CSV containing Unicode characters aren't supported in the Sublime Text 2 version of the package.
+This is due to limitations in the Python 2.6 csv module.
+Unicode is fully supported in the Sublime Text 3 version of the package.

 ## Problems?

 [Submit an issue](https://github.com/fitnr/SublimeDataConverter/issues).